TeamAtalis/Feedbin/README.md

     EDITOR="vi" rails credentials:edit

-On this file you must put the same password defined on the ruby_install.sh:
+On this file you must put the same password defined on the `ruby_install.sh`:

     USER_PASSWORD_DB="CHANGE ME"

-Finally for acces to credentials:edit, you must create inside the folder config/ a master.key file.
+Finally for acces to `credentials:edit`, you must create inside the folder `config/` a `master.key` file.

+    touch master.key

 Ask the admin to get this key.